 A frequently nude Susannah York plays Rachel, the wife of mild-mannered composer and local church organist Anthony Fielding (John Hurt), both of whom become involved in Crossley’s very bizarre happenings.

 At first, Rachel distrusts him but later falls under his demonic spell.

 Crossley literally takes over the house as he moves in and takes to Rachel’s bed.
 Anthony recognises the power the intruder has, and he sets out to find its source.

 It’s anybody’s guess what the film actually means, but it did win a Jury Prize at Cannes in 1978.
 The cricket, by the way, is surprisingly accurate.

-The “shout” scenes were filmed in the Braunton Burrows, one of the largest sand dune systems in Britain which reach two thousand acres inland from the North Devon coastline.
-The cricket match and asylum exteriors were filmed at Hartland Abbey.
+The “shout” scenes were filmed in the Braunton Burrows, one of the largest sand dune systems in Britain, which reach two thousand acres inland from the North Devon coastline.
+The cricket match and asylum exteriors were filmed at Hartland Abbey in Devon.